-On hand to perform and present will be LILLI COOPER (Spongebob Squarepants, Spring Awakening, WP’s Sundown, Yellow Moon), ARIANA DEBOSE (Summer, A Bronx Tale, Hamilton), DOLL PARTS (Brooklyn’s Premiere Dolly Parton Cover Band, including star of WP’s [PORTO], Julia Sirna-Frest), KRYSTA RODRIGUEZ (What We’re Up Against, “Trial & Error”), ZOE SARNAK (WP Lab member & 2018 Jonathan Larson Grant Winner), and MARGO SEIBERT (In Transit, Rocky, WP’s Undeniable Sound of Right Now).
+On hand to perform and present was LILLI COOPER (Spongebob Squarepants, Spring Awakening, WP’s Sundown, Yellow Moon), ARIANA DEBOSE (Summer, A Bronx Tale, Hamilton), DOLL PARTS (Brooklyn’s Premiere Dolly Parton Cover Band, including star of WP’s [PORTO], Julia Sirna-Frest), KRYSTA RODRIGUEZ (What We’re Up Against, “Trial & Error”), ZOE SARNAK (WP Lab member & 2018 Jonathan Larson Grant Winner), and MARGO SEIBERT (In Transit, Rocky, WP’s Undeniable Sound of Right Now).

 ABOUT THE HONOREES